gengwg/chef/README.md

 chef-shell -z
 ```

+### Chef rollbacks are not safe

+Chef model is a roll-forward one.
+As such, rollbacks are not necessarily safe.
+You need treat rollbacks to be standard diff that are tested.

+- Understand the intent of the original diff (so you can be sure you're properly undoing it).
+- Find the commit ID.
+- Rever the Chef change
+- Test the diff

 ## Syntax

 To print message to standard output inside a `ruby_block`, one can use `puts('aaaaaa')` or `STDOUT.puts('aaaaaaa')`; outside a `ruby_block`, one can use `log('aaaaaa')`: